 Anyway, this week after losing it with all of them, I had to make a decision on how I was going to handle the situation going forward.
 It was only after visiting a friend of mine for coffee on Sunday, that she shared a little helpful info with me.
 She has a system to get her daughter sorted in the morning.
 5 pictures sit on the fridge of her little girl doing “chores“.

-Brushing teeth, making her bed, packing her lunch, dressing herself and bathing herself.
+Brushing teeth, making her bed, packing her lunch, dressing and bathing herself.
 After doing these for the day, she gets a tick on the board in the kitchen.
 Once she reaches 10 ticks, she gets a treat.
-For any bad behavior, she loses a tick.
+For any bad behaviour, she loses a tick.
 I pondered on this for a while and decided, I had nothing to lose and would give it a go.
 I have to admit, I couldn’t imagine my daughter doing all of those things by herself…

 The system was implemented and all it took was me saying that her little friend does xxx all on her own.
 She fell for it and soon took over giving herself ticks and looking forward to her treat.